MocaLib2 Documentation

 var afInit = AppsFlyerModule.InitializeAsync(appsFlyerConfig);

-// Pass the Firebase instance ID to AppLovin for cross-platform LTV.
+// Pass the Firebase instance ID to AppLovin for cross-platform LTV attribution.

 appLovinConfig.UserId = await FirebaseModule.GetAnalyticsInstanceIdAsync();